 That is why it is very important that the exercises match on your level on average — "on average" means that you may still sometimes get a very hard or a very easy exercise, but not often.

-3. The exercises are selected randomly, so each time you practice with the same story, the exercises will be different — this allows you to practice with the same story more than once, without getting bored.
+3. Exercises are selected randomly, so each time you practice with the same story, the exercises will be different — this allows learners to practice with the same story more than once, without getting bored.

 For each story, Revita tries to estimate its level of difficulty.
 The difficulty depends on many factors: on the levels of difficulty of the concepts found in the story, on how difficult/rare the words in the story are, etc. The story''s rating is used in computing the learner's rating, explained in part here.

 In the library, the difficulty is marked by one to three stars.